kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Multiple myeloma
 	E. Hodgkin’s disease

-#### Answer: E. Hodgkin’s disease - ?
+#### Answer: E. Hodgkin’s disease - TRUE

+The term ‘Hodgkin’s lymphoma’ (HL), previously known as Hodgkin’s disease, encompasses a group of lymphoid neoplasms that differ from non-Hodgkin’s lymphoma (NHL) in several respects.
+Although NHL frequently occurs at extranodal sites and spreads in an unpredictable fashion, HL arises in a single node or chain of nodes and spreads first to the anatomically contiguous nodes.
+It is characterised morphologically by the presence of distinctive neoplastic giant cells called Reed–Sternberg cells, which induce the accumulation of reactive lymphocytes, histiocytes (macrophages) and granulocytes.
+Reed–Sternberg cells are multinucleated with large nucleoli.
+Variants called lacunar cells are also seen with some forms of Hodgkin’s disease.

+TB results in a characteristic granulomatous inflammatory reaction that forms both caseating and non-caseating tubercles.
+The granulomata are usually enclosed within a fibroblastic rim punctuated by lymphocytes.
+Multinucleate giant cells are present in the granulomata.
+A monomorphous proliferation of intermediatesized lymphoid cells is seen with Burkitt’s lymphoma, often with accompanying macrophages.
+Mycosis fungoides (despite the name) is not a fungal disease, but a form of cutaneous T-cell lymphoma.
+A proliferation of plasma cells leads to multiple myeloma, usually detected by monoclonal immunoglobulin production.

 ### Q3.65
 A 32-year-old man with isolated enlargement of the left testis and a palpable left inguinal lymph node presents in a surgical outpatient clinic.
 He is advised to undergo scrotal ultrasonography.
 He also has a serum β-human chorionic gonadotrophin (βHCG) of 5 IU/L and α-fetoprotein (AFP) of 2ng/ml.
 The left testis is removed on the next available operation list.
 Gross examination on sectioning reveals a firm, lobulated, light-tan mass without haemorrhage or necrosis.
 The consultant surgeon asks his senior house officer to refer this man for radiotherapy.

 Which of the following testicular tumours is he most likely to have?

 	A. Seminoma
 	B. Choriocarcinoma